 Actions by ICE Benchmark Administration Limited (or any successor administrator of LIBOR) (the "IBA"), legislative bodies, regulators or law enforcement agencies may result in changes to the manner in which LIBOR is determined.
 At this time, it is not possible to predict the effect of any such changes and any other reforms to LIBOR that may be enacted in the United Kingdom or elsewhere.
-Any changes or reforms to the manner in which LIBOR is determined, or any uncertainty as to the nature of such potential changes or reforms, may adversely affect the trading market for LIBOR-based securities, including the 2020 floating rate notes.
+Any changes or reforms to the manner in which LIBOR is determined, or any uncertainty as to the nature of such potential changes or reforms, may adversely affect the trading market for LIBOR-based securities, including the 2017 floating rate notes and the 2018 floating rate notes.

-The IBA as the administrator of LIBOR has no obligation to investors, and may take actions in respect of LIBOR without regard to the interests of any investor in the 2020 floating rate notes.
-Any changes or reforms to LIBOR may result in a sudden or prolonged increase or decrease in the reported LIBOR rate, or affect its volatility, which could have an adverse impact on the value of the 2020 floating rate notes.
+The IBA as the administrator of LIBOR has no obligation to investors, and may take actions in respect of LIBOR without regard to the interests of any investor in the 2017 floating rate notes and the 2018 floating rate notes.
+Any changes or reforms to LIBOR may result in a sudden or prolonged increase or decrease in the reported LIBOR rate, or affect its volatility, which could have an adverse impact on the value of the 2017 floating rate notes and the 2018 floating rate notes.